nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. System displays a list of all created tasks.
 3. User selects a task to edit
 4. User changes the color of the task.
-5. System updates the database with the changed details.
+5. System updates the database with the changed details.<br>
 Use Case ends

 **Extensions**